 - Facing the ladder when using it to go up or climb down

 - Carrying tools in the belt, so that the hands are free to help climb the ladder

-John J. Sheehan is a Boston construction accident attorney, dedicated to the representation of workers who have suffered injuries in ladder accidents, and other accidents on construction sites in the Boston region and across Massachusetts.
+Attorney John J. Sheehan is a Boston personal injury lawyer dedicated to the representation of workers who have suffered injuries in ladder accidents, and other accidents on construction sites in the Boston region and across Massachusetts.